 Minor pain doesn’t need to be seen by a physician.

 MYTH – Anytime pain worries you, or causes you long-term discomfort it is best to be seen by a physician who is trained in pain management.
 In the best cases, at-home treatments will offer only temporary relief of chronic pain.
 In the worst situations, self-treating pain can actually cause more damage.
 It is critical to be seen by a rheumatic physician or pain management specialist.
 The doctors at IBJI are your best choice for pain management in Illinois.
-Schedule an appointment today to stop the pain from getting worse and start getting some much needed relief.
+Schedule online today to stop the pain from getting worse and start getting some much needed relief.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.